 Sir Manasseh’s commitment to education in Singapore was carried on by leaders of the Jewish Community.
 This belief in the centrality of education was witnessed by the establishment of the Ganenu Learning Centre (Our Garden).
 Due to the growth of the school, it expanded in 2008 to become the Manasseh Meyer School.
 In 2016 it moved to a state-of-the-art campus and became an International School.

-Today we serve students from 18 months to Grade 10 at the Sir Manasseh Meyer International School.
+Today we serve students from 2 years old to Grade 10 at the Sir Manasseh Meyer International School.
 A school committed to bringing Sir Manasseh’s vision of international education for children to provide them with the values to lead successful, ethical lives.